Mechanics¶

 Talent Advancement¶

 Talent does not advance like skills.
-It advances through use under pressure and crisis.
+It advances through use at your limits combined with genuine emotional openness.

 Talent and Skills¶